ndtoan96/Img/README.md

 Not supporting transparency.

 If you ever getting error with location then open img2dot.py and change the dirpath to your folder which img2dot.py is in.
+# Known issues
+Can't work in Windows, it seems like there's some sort of problem with the unicode characters.
+What a shame.
 # Demo
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠠⠄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀